 While this document attempts to cover a wide variety of legislative issues that may impact the District, it is not comprehensive, complete or final.
-Throughout the state and federal legislative sessions, the District will review and take positions on various proposed policies and state or federal budget items.
+Throughout the state and federal legislative sessions, the District will review and act on various proposed policies and state or federal budget items.
+In instances where time is so short that neither the full Board, nor LFPAC, can be convened to consider a particular legislative position, the General Manager will take action through Board Policy 1.11 utilizing appropriate due diligence and consideration of public sensitivity, which may include consultation with the Board President.